 The following tables present ANZ New Zealand's financial assets and liabilities within relevant contractual maturity groupings, based on the earliest date on which the NZ Branch or ANZ New Zealand may be required to realise an asset or settle a liability.
-The amounts disclosed in the tables represent undiscounted future principal and interest cash flows and may differ to the amounts reported on the balance sheet.
+The amounts disclosed in the tables represent undiscounted future principal and interest cash flows, except for derivatives held for trading where the full mart-to-market amount has been included in the less than three months category.
+As a result, the amounts in the tables below may differ to the amounts reported on the balance sheet.